JonathanCSmith/biocompute-dm/README.md

 #### Pipeline Types
 There are three pipeline types that can be created in BioCIS, respectfully represented by their roman numerals.

-Type I plugins deconvolute information into separate samples.
-This pipeline type is markedly different from its counterparts as it directly informs the database of additional information by recursively analysing the path on which the pipeline's output was stored.
-I.e. within .../pipeline_instance_id/... the pipeline informs that database about separate samples by generatring folders for them based on internally assigned sample ids.
+* Type I plugins deconvolute information into separate samples.
+This pipeline type is markedly different from its counterparts as it directly informs the database of additional information by analysing the path on which the pipeline's output was stored.
+I.e. within .../pipeline_instance_id/... the pipeline informs that database about separate samples by generatring folders for them based on internally assigned sample ids and each folder must contain a sample.json file (see below).
 There will be no namespace conflict other than that used by the pipeline as these names are later translated into internal GUIDs.

+        The template sample.json that must be filled in for each sample folder (nothing is enforced, it just helps the users) {
+          "name": "sample_name",
+          "description": "sample_description",
+          "notes": "sample_notes_500_characters",
+          "internal_reference_id": "internal_ref",
+          "client_reference_id": "client_ref"
+        }

-Type II plugins works on a group of samples produced by the same Type I pipeline instance.
+* Type II plugins work on a group of samples produced by the same Type I pipeline instance.
 This normally represents the processing stage.

-Type III plugins work on groups of sample groups, normally attributed to a project and may contain cross-sample, cross-batch type controls.
+* Type III plugins work on groups of sample groups, normally attributed to a project and may contain cross-sample, cross-batch type controls.

 ##### Example Pipeline
-Note this is currently displaying like ass - I do not know how to fix
+Below is an example pipeline.
+Things to note:

+* pipeline_type is an enum of I, II or III
+* index in execution order's number does not matter - however the ordering is (i.e. 1, 2 is just as relevant 0, 1)
+* parameter name represents the flag that will be provided to your executor with the value selected by the user (in the form parameter=value)
+* user_interaction_type is an enum of string, boolean, library

     {
       "name": "example_pipeline",